-- Provide stronger protections for victim-survivors - Challenge entrenched cultures that drive sexual harassment in workplaces - Advance the public interest by requiring more transparency and accountability, and - Provide greater consistency with Positive Duty laws.
+- Provide stronger protections for victim-survivors • - Challenge entrenched cultures that drive sexual harassment in workplaces - Advance the public interest by requiring more transparency and accountability, and - Provide greater consistency with Positive Duty laws.

-Changing the laws would build on existing Australian Government and South Australian Government commitments to Respect@Work and ensuring safer workplaces.
-These changes are already happening in Victoria, and around the world.
+Changing the laws would build on existing South Australian Government commitments to Respect@Work and ensuring safer workplaces.
+It would act on the Australian Human Rights Commission's June 2025 recommendation that NDAs being restricted through legislation.